Member | Established: 1943 | Associate since 2019

 SMO 2: International Education Standards

 In Ecuador, universities and the Ministry of Education have a role in establishing initial professional development requirements for professional accountants, which are outlined in the Accountants Law of 1966.
 A university accounting degree for accountants (including auditors) and a secondary education degree for accounting technicians are the only requirements to practice in Ecuador.
-Auditors that are providing services to the financial sector are subject to additional registration requirements issued by the Superintendence of Companies, Securities and Insurance (SCVS) and the Superintendence of Banks (SB).
-These include a practical experience component.
+Auditors that are providing services to the financial sector are subject to additional registration requirements, such as practical experience, issued by the Superintendence of Companies, Securities and Insurance (SCVS) and the Superintendence of Banks (SB).

-As an entity established by general consensus and with voluntary membership, the CCPPE lacks authority to further adopt IES requirements for its members.
-Therefore, its activities primarily include promoting an update of the universities’ curricula, disseminating the IES requirements, and proposing legal changes to the government that would require the accountancy profession in Ecuador to adopt and implement IES requirements.
+As an entity established with voluntary membership, the CCPPE lacks the authority to adopt IES requirements for its members and establishing requirements aligned with the IES, such as a certification or mandatory CPD requirements may negatively impact the membership, as the jurisdiction do not have those requirements.
+Therefore, the CCPPE activities primarily include promoting an update of the universities' curricula, disseminating the IES requirements, and proposing legal changes to the government that would require the accountancy profession regulators in Ecuador to adopt and implement IES requirements.
 The CCPPE has a Continuing Education and Professional Development Committee, comprised of academics, which promotes the IES to regulators and disseminates the standards to universities for implementation support.
-The Colegio has a memorandum of understanding with the FEUE of the Universidad Central del Ecuador in this regard.
+The Colegio has a memorandum of understanding with several universities and technician institutions in this regard.

 -